 - Increased sensitivity to light and sound

-No matter how your particular case of vertigo presents, symptoms can cause a great deal of anxiety, interrupt day-to-day activities, and disrupt your desired lifestyle.
+No matter how your particular case of vertigo presents, symptoms can cause a great deal of anxiety.
+It can also interrupt day-to-day activities, and disrupt your desired lifestyle.
 To understand the condition better, we’ll take a look at the vestibular system (the system in your body responsible for your sense of balance) and how it relates to your neck, spine, and brain.

 What is a Vestibular Disorder?

 Having good balance is something that is usually taken for granted until something goes wrong.
 Vertigo is one of the most common symptoms of a vestibular disorder.
 Your vestibular system is the system that processes information from your senses and responds by controlling balance and eye movements.
-It is made up of parts of your inner ear, brain, and brainstem.
-Vestibular disorders are more common than you may think – a large study estimates that approximately 69 million Americans have experienced some form of vestibular dysfunction.
+It consists of parts of your inner ear, brain, and brainstem.
+Vestibular disorders are more common than you may think.
+A large study estimates that approximately 69 million Americans have experienced some form of vestibular dysfunction.

-Sensory input is obtained from your vestibular system, your sight and your sense of touch.
-Information gathered from these three areas is sent as signals that travel over nerves to reach the brainstem and other areas of the brain.
+The vestibular system gives your sensory input through your sight and your sense of touch.
+Information gathered from these areas travel over nerves as signals to reach the brainstem and other areas of the brain.
 It is then processed and signals are again sent over nerves to help your body control eye movements and muscles to make adjustments to your posture.
 This is how balance is normally achieved.

 How are Vertigo and My Neck Related?

-It is well known that vertigo frequently arises following a head or neck injury such as whiplash.
+Vertigo frequently arises following a head or neck injury such as whiplash.
 Vertigo is also very much related to head position and movement.
-Aside from giving us support and the ability to move, the spine has the incredibly important job of protecting your brainstem and spinal cord.
+Aside from giving us support and the ability to move, the spine has an incredibly important job of protecting your brainstem and spinal cord.
 As the brainstem exits from the base of your skull, it is surrounded by two unique bones that make up the upper cervical spine.
-The atlas (C1) and axis (C2) are shaped very differently from the rest of the vertebrae in your spine, and that is because they are designed for a specific purpose:
+The atlas (C1) and axis (C2) have a unique shape than the rest of the vertebrae in your spine.
+It is because they have an specific purpose: